 - Healthcare professionals to be on site during the distribution in case of an emergency

 - Donations of clothing, toiletries and household items.
-Please bring them to Mount Olivet before 3:00 p.m. on the second Sunday of the month.
+These can be brought to Mount Olivet the week of Community Assistance.

 Diapers and Baby Wipes